 The determining factor for the New Space economy has been new motivations for entering the space domain.
 While the logic of public engagement in the space market has historically been linked to issues of security and defence, economic growth, national prestige and benefits at the service of citizens in areas such as environmental monitoring, climate change, etc, the interests of new entrants are driven by business models aimed at profit, which exploit new market niches by striving to offer better services than those of their competitors.
 Concrete profitable markets entail national security (e.g., VHR, SAR and optical) and contributions to meteorology (e.g., radio-occultation), which are clear cases of Business to Government.
 Business to Business activities, i.e., purely commercial, are progressively rising (e.g., insurance, oil and gas, etc.) but, alone, have not yet proven to be sufficient to guarantee the enterprise sustainability.

-So far, EO New Space's ventures have only demonstrated growth and stability when they have been granted explicit public support.
+So far, EO New Space's ventures have tended to see stable growth when they have been granted explicit public support.
 Considering this situation, many New Space EO companies have started to re-structure their businesses with government/public customers in mind.
 The demand does not appear to be consolidated outside the niches of competence, so it would be necessary to expand the customer base to make it self-sustainable.
 Until this is achieved, institutional anchor clients will play an essential role in creating the demand to underpin their business models.

 In general, it is too early to assess the maturity of the commercial space market for EO and the definition of its priorities are still with public entities.
 Early-stage start-ups with optimistic business plans requiring significant technology development are already facing challenges with unproven business models, to create new markets and to ensure their customer base.
 Therefore, not all the current start-ups and early-stage companies may survive.
 However, the global volume of public and private investments is such that the trend of co-investments and applications is expected to continue, and a natural selection of commercial companies will occur.